 Despite how strong the desire might be after a particularly hard run the most important thing is that you don't just collapse and stop moving.
 Instead no matter where you are keep on your feet and moving around.
 The next thing to take care of is hydrating.
 Personally at this point I prefer to just drink water and any nutrition that I might need I choose to get from food rather than an energy drink.

-Now that you're hydrated and starting to feel your heart coming back down to normal, the next thing you want to do is get something warm on.
+Now that you're hydrated and starting to feel your heart rate coming back down to normal, the next thing you want to do is get something warm on.
 This is especially true if you are out on the trails that you've driven to and not running door to door near your house.

 Then once you are warm and dry you're able to start stretching out those tired muscles.
 This doesn't have to be anything overly complicated or long, just find a routine that works for you, I personally do really well with plenty of lunge variations and pigeon stretches.